liulabspatial/Omics-cycleHCR-QuAC/i_whole_brain_image_processing_pipline/README.md

 Step 6 3D single-nucleus image extraction, <br/>
 Step 7 single-nucleus protein intensity quantification and Step 12_1 generation of ML training and validation image datasets (need a pre-assigned cell ID list from Step 11). <br/>

+The dockers should be installed within hours on common desktop computers.